woocommerce/woocommerce-blocks/docs/contributors/coding-guidelines.md

 The following guidelines should help you decide _when_ to increase specificity, if at all.
 They are not hard rules so feel free to apply your best judgement on a case-by-case basis.

 Imagine we are styling the radio control input but our styles are conflicting with some themes.
-For example imagine two themes that have these styles:
+For example, two themes that have the following styles:

 Theme A: